 This course supports students in developing skills, strategies, and reasoning needed to succeed in mathematics, including communication and appropriate use of technology.
-Topics include the study of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.

-Pre/Corequisites: MATH 100 and Math Level G, and ENRD 100
+Topics include the sudy of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.
+May not be applied toward a certificate or degree at Lee College.
+Credit for this course is not transferable.
+Pre/Corequisite: MATH 100 and Math Level G, and ENRD 100 Lecture Hrs. = 4, Lab Hrs. = 0